Mayar-hany-2005/Multivariate-Climate-Modeling-R/README.md

   <img src="imagesheart_banner.png" width="100%" alt="Climate Change Analysis Banner">
 </p>

-# 🌍 Tracking the Shift: Global Climate Patterns & Environmental Impact
+<h1 align="center">🌍 Tracking the Shift: Global Climate Patterns & Environmental Impact</h1>

 ## 🎓 Academic Achievement
 This project was developed as the **Final Capstone Project** for the **"Applied Multivariate Analysis"** course.
 Our team is proud to share that this work received an **A+ grade**, reflecting excellence in advanced statistical modeling and multidimensional data analysis.